Dr. Kate McCabe

 Practicum and Program Director, Faculty

-Kate completed an MA in Curriculum and Instruction from UBC.
-Kate’s thesis showed how sustained, structured conversation helps teachers become genuine in their practice.
+Kate received a doctorate from SFU in 2023.
+Her focus of study was hermeneutic philosophy.
+The title of her dissertation is Walking Backward Out into the Wild.
+She completed an MA in Curriculum and Instruction from UBC and a Bachelor of Education (Elementary) from UBC.
+Kate’s MA thesis showed how sustained, structured conversation helps educators bring balance into their practice.
 Kate holds certification as an International Baccalaureate teacher and practices inquiry learning in her work with children.
-She founded Creative Minds Early Learning Centre in Vancouver in 1982.
-Kate is currently pursuing a doctorate in educational practice and brings this study to her work with the ECE students.
+She founded Creative Minds Early Learning Centre in 1982.

 Kate is the recipient of the 2012 Prime Minister’s Award for Excellence in ECE.